OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Automation/Running-a-command-on-a-schedule.md

 ```

-In the `/root` directory, create a file using `vi rgb-led` and paste the code above into the newly created file.
+In the command-line, create a file using `vi /root/rgb-led` and paste the code above into the newly created file.
 Save and exit the file, and from your command line, enter the following command:

 ```
-chmod +x rgb-led
+chmod +x /root/rgb-led
 ```

 This command will allow your script to be run as a program.